paulologeh/dodgechat/README.md

 ### Deployment

-I used CloudFlare for DNS management
+* CloudFlare for DNS management.
-The application is hosted on my dev vm instance on google cloud compute engine I have an nginx proxy on the vm that
+* Hosted on my dev vm instance on Google cloud compute engine.
+* Uses nginx proxy on the vm that
   - Upgrades HTTP connections to HTTPS
   - Routes traffic to the relevant application

 ### Gravatar generator